SUSSBIA/fabric-onboarding-experience/05-persona-pathways/README.md

 ![Persona pathways in Fabric onboarding](../assets/images/persona-pathways-fabric-onboarding.png)

-> Image: A persona pathway map showing different user groups starting in the sandbox workspace before progressing into relevant learning activities and, where appropriate, department use cases.

 ## Choose your pathway

 Start with the persona closest to your current role or learning need.